How we manage your work and when it is done

 Our workflow varies enormously over the course of a year so we review the list regularly to ensure no deadlines are missed.
 We may change the order of jobs started where there is no disadvantage to someone higher up the list.

 With the best will in the world, the time between you bringing in the information and us starting on the work is hard to predict but our monitoring systems are robust so you cannot be forgotten.
 We'll be in touch if the time-lag looks like it will be exceptional.

-In nearly thirty years we have never missed a deadline where we had the information available in good time even if there was a long delay between receiving it and doing the work.
+In over thirty years we have never missed a deadline where we had the information available in good time even if there was a long delay between receiving it and doing the work.